GabbyV03/cosi-103a/recipeapp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Pages

+When you load the app, you will see several pages:

+- **Landing Page**: This page displays a summary of our recipes.
+You can click on the "View Recipe" button to take you to the full recipe page.

+- **Recipe Page**: This page displays the full recipes.
+Each recipe includes a list of ingredients and step-by-step instructions as well as a helpful image!

+- **Team Page**: This page introduces our team members.
+Each member's profile includes a photo and our name.

 ### `npm test`